 Every quarter, the Deutsche Bundesbank publishes statistics on the form in which households in Germany hold and invest their financial assets.
 Almost 40 percent of private financial assets in Germany, and that is a total of more than 5,5 trillion euros, are in any bank account - be it giro, savings, overnight or fixed deposit accounts or even savings letters and savings contracts; the cash portion is likely to be negligible.
 Germans have invested almost the same amount of money in life and pension insurance or other private pension rights.
 Shares and investment funds add up to just around 20 percent.

-In their endeavor not to make any losses, the Germans follow a habit that has worked well for decades.
-They put their money in bank accounts, where they are currently being paid off with minimal interest and must be happy if the bank does not accrue any penalty interest.
-To do this, they regularly pay uniform monthly installments into capital life and pension insurance policies, the returns of which are largely eaten up by the high fees and costs for survivor protection or the promise of lifelong pension payments.
-In this way they know: »My money does not depend on the welfare and woe of the world stock exchanges.
-It is certainly not dependent on any economic and corporate news that can cause stock prices to fluctuate tremendously every day and can produce unspeakable losses in one fell swoop.
-With this knowledge, most can sleep peacefully - and do not even notice that they are oversleeping on an important development that nevertheless takes place with their money: namely the gradual loss through inflation.
+In their effort not to make any losses, the Germans are following a habit that has worked reasonably well for decades.
+They put their money in bank accounts, where they are currently being fobbed off with minimal interest and have to be happy if the bank doesn't charge them with penalty interest.
+To do this, they regularly pay equal monthly installments into endowment life and pension insurance policies, the returns of which largely depend on the high fees and the Costs for the protection of surviving dependents or for the promise of a lifelong pension payment.
+That's how they know, "My money doesn't depend on the weal and woe of the world's stock markets.
+It is not at all dependent on any economic and company news, which can cause share prices to fluctuate enormously every day and produce unspeakable losses in one fell swoop.
+With this Reset most people can sleep soundly - and don't even notice that they are oversleeping an important development that is nevertheless taking place with their money: namely the gradual loss due to inflation.

 Fears of loss lead to losses